NLnetLabs/rotonda-doc/manual/source/installation.rst

 System Requirements
 -------------------

-Rotonda has system requirements...
-[TODO]
+The system requirements of Rotonda depend highly on the volume of routes that you want to keep in memory, and the amount of BGP/BMP messages that flow through Rotonda.
+If you do not wish to keep any routes in memory (say you want to emit only MQTT messages based on incoming messages), the requirements would be fairly minimal, both in terms of memory and CPU power.
+If on the other hand, you want to keep all routes that you receive from multiple sessions that feed full tables, your memory requirements will surely run into the tens of gigabytes.

 Binary Packages
 ---------------

-Getting started with Rotonda is really easy by installing a binary package for either Debian and Ubuntu or for Red Hat Enterprise Linux (RHEL) and compatible systems such as Rocky Linux.
-Alternatively, you can run with Docker.

-You can also build Rotonda from the source code using Cargo, Rust's build system and package manager.
+There is no packaged, versioned release of `Rotonda` yet, so right now the only viable way to install Rotonda is by building from source, from the `main` branch on `github`, using the `Cargo`, Rust's build system and package manager.
 Cargo lets you run Rotonda on almost any operating system and CPU architecture.
 Refer to the :doc:`building` section to get started.

+The installation instructions below here, will be applicable once the first official version of `Rotonda` is released.

 .. tabs::